-A bachelor's degree from an accredited university or college in behavioral sciences, criminal justice, human services, social work, or a closely related field AND two years of full-time experience as a Juvenile Probation Officer.
+A bachelor's degree from an accredited university or college in behavioral sciences, criminal justice, human services, social work or closely related field AND four years of full-time experience as a Juvenile Probation Officer II with Washoe County.

 Must be 21 years of age at time of application.